-The superb management team ensure the safety and welfare of children is given high priority throughout the nursery.
+The superb management team ensure the safety and welfare of children is given high priority throughout the pre-school.
 The safeguarding, complaints and emergency procedures are robust and known to all staff.
 Rigorous staff recruitment, employment and induction procedures are in place to protect children.
-Staff undertake daily risk assessments and safety checklists, to ensure that the environment is always safe, clean and fit for use.
+Staff undertake comprehensive daily risk assessments and safety checklists, to ensure that the environment is always safe, clean and fit for use.
 Robust risk assessments for all outings are undertaken and completed, to ensure children's safety.
 Staff are highly motivated and management consistently aspire to maintain high quality care and education for children.
-For example, all staff are fully involved in the continuous improvement of the nursery through self-evaluation.
-The staff focus on promoting children's welfare and helping all to make outstanding progress through the provision of excellent resources and learning opportunities.
+For example, all staff are fully involved in the continuous improvement of the pre-school through self-evaluation.
+The staff team have ensured that the recommendations from the last inspection have been fully implemented.
+They focus on promoting children's welfare and helping all to make outstanding progress through the provision of excellent resources and learning opportunities.
 Management and staff evaluate the outcomes for children on a daily basis to ensure that the service continues to effectively improve.

-Most staff are well qualified and experienced, annual appraisal systems and supervision systems are in place to support staff and identify future training needs.
-Staff work superbly as a team because they feel valued, supported and involved within the nursery.
+Staff are well qualified and experienced, annual appraisal systems and supervision systems are in place to support staff and identify future training needs.
+Staff work superbly as a team because they feel valued, inspired, supported and involved within the pre-school.
 Records, policies and procedures are robust and organized well to support an highly effective service.
-The partnership with parents and carers is superb.
-Each child's key person works closely with parents and carers to secure a excellent understanding of each child's needs.
-The setting supports families and children with special educational needs and/or disabilities superbly to ensure specific needs are met.
-Parents and carers of all children are included in what their child is doing, and are encouraged to continue this at home so that they too can enjoy seeing their child develop.
-The provider liaises superbly with other settings and carers to ensure the progression and continuity of learning supports the transition of children as they move on to school.
+The partnership with parents and carers is excellent.
+Each child's key person works closely with parents and carers to secure an exceptional understanding of each child's needs.
+The setting supports families and children with special educational needs and/or disabilities and children with English as an additional language superbly to ensure specific needs are met.
+Parents and carers of all children are included in what their child is doing, and are actively encouraged to continue this at home so that they too can enjoy seeing their child develop.
+There are highly effective relationships with other settings and carers with excellent links with the school to ensure the progression and continuity of learning supports the transition of children into full time education.

-The quality and standards of the early years provision and outcomes for children children design the superb race track.
-They use recycled tyres with chequered start and finishing lines.
-All children including the babies and toddlers take part as they look for a number of charity mascots on route to raise money.
-Excitement from all as they receive their certificate of completing the course.
-This activity is further developed as they view actual adult-sized racing cars.
+The quality and standards of the early years provision and outcomes for children

+Staff organise the dynamic environment, space, resources and outdoor experiences with great skill.
+The excellent daily records kept of children's progress ensure that the six areas of learning capture children's interests.
+For example, children dress up as their favourite character during world book week and recapture the moment by viewing their photograph exceptionally well displayed.
 Children receive an extremely rich and stimulating play experience, with a well balanced mix of adultled and child-initiated play.
-They make significant gains in their learning and development and achievement is excellent in relation to individual starting points.
-Staff focus on children's personal, social and emotional development.
-There is an emphasis on self-esteem.
+They make significant gains in their learning and development and their achievement is excellent in relation to individual starting points.
+Staff expertly focus on children's personal, social and emotional development.
+There is a strong emphasis on self-esteem.
 Staff make great use of praise and confidence building to successfully teach children to behave well, respond enthusiastically and play cooperatively.
 The superb range of resources is expertly used to enhance children's communication, language and literacy skills.
 Older and more able children are competent in the recognition of numbers and letters.
 They view their names and observe labels and print representing words.
-They show an ability and understanding of sign language.
+They show a sensitive ability and understanding of playing with children where English is an additional language.